quii/learn-go-with-tests/http-handlers-revisited.md

 To test our function, we _call_ it.

-`http.ResponseWriter` is an interface which means we can pass in a `httptest.ResponseRecorder` which our function will use to write `HTTP` stuff.
-The recorder will record (or _spy_ on) what was sent, and then we can make some assertions in our test.
+For our test we pass a `httptest.ResponseRecorder` as our `http.ResponseWriter` argument, and our function will use it to write the `HTTP` response.
+The recorder will record (or _spy_ on) what was sent, and then we can make our assertions.

+## Calling a `ServiceThing` in our handler

+A common complaint about TDD tutorials is that they're always "too simple" and not "real world enough".
+My answer to that is:

+> Wouldn't it be nice if all your code was simple to read and test like the examples you mention?

+This is one of the biggest challenges we face but need to keep striving for.
+It _is possible_ (although not necessarily easy) to design code, so it can be simple to read and test if we practice and apply good software engineering principles.

+Let's go back to the example from before and the list of things it has to do:

+1. Do some HTTP stuff, send headers, status codes, etc.
+2. Decode the request's body into a `User`
+3. Connect to a database (and all the details around that)
+4. Query the database and applying some business logic depending on the result
+5. Generate a password
+6. Insert a record

+Taking the idea of a more ideal separation of concerns I'd want it to be more like:

+1. Parse and validate the structure of the `User` object sent in the request
+2. Call `UserService.Insert(user)` (this is our `ServiceThing`)
+3. If there's an error act on it (the example always sends a `400 BadRequest` which I don't think is right, but I'll stick to it) or return a `200 OK` (probably should be a `201 Created`)

 ## Wrapping up